gustavostuff/tabox2d/README.md

 * Cover the joints part
 * Cover other Box2D API (yet)

-## To-do
+## Notes

+* This has only been tested on Desktop libGDX projets, not Android, iOS, or anything else
-* Make a jar file and put it on Maven/Gradle repos (help needed, I'm not a Java Dev)
+* No Maven/Gradle artifact for this yet (help needed, I'm not a Java Dev)

 This is still a work in progress, thanks for your feedback!